rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides.md

 ---
-title: Images
+title: How-to Guides
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to Manage Images
+# Working with Images

 Rancher Desktop provides the ability to build, push, and pull images via the [NERDCTL](https://github.com/containerd/nerdctl) project and the Docker CLI.